 As a newcomer to politics Dr. Murphy served in the North Carolina House of Representatives from 2015 to 2019.
 During his second term in the General Assembly, he served as Senior Chair of Health Policy and Chair of Health and Human Services Appropriations.
 While he was successful in getting a variety of legislation passed, he was the Primary Sponsor of both the STOP Act and the HOPE Act, North Carolina’s two main legislative actions to combat the Opioid Crisis.
 He led efforts to combat waste, fraud and abuse in the state’s Medicaid system which saved the state hundreds of millions of dollars during his tenure.

 Dr. Murphy, along with 25 other candidates, ran in a Special Election in 2019 to replace Congressman Walter B Jones, Jr, who passed away after serving the citizens of the NC District 3 for more than 22 years.
 Running against 16 other Republicans, he came in first in the Primary but had to compete in a runoff two months later.
 He won the run off by more than 20 points and then won the General Election two months later with 61 percent of the vote.
-As a freshman in the US Congress, he serves on the Science and Technology Committee as well as the Education and Labor Committee.
+As a freshman in the US Congress, he serves on the Veterans' Affairs Committee as well as the Education and Labor Committee.